tipsy/javalin5-samples/.github/README.md

 * Chat on Discord: https://discord.gg/sgak4e5NKv
 * License summary: https://tldrlegal.com/license/apache-license-2.0-(apache-2.0)

-## About this plugin
+## About this repo

-Add stuff here
+This repo contains multiple samples showing how do to different things in Javalin.